Urology Health - What is Vaginal Fusion and Duplication?

 • A woman has had miscarriages

-Surgical treatment can allow a woman to have a healthy pregnancy.
-If there is complete duplication with a block, the urologist can surgically drain fluid.
-Other times, more involved surgery is needed.
+Surgical treatment can let a woman have a healthy pregnancy.
+If there is complete duplication with blockage, a urologic surgeon may need to drain fluid or correct the blockage with surgery.

 Explore Further